 What is it?

-The Tulip Mini Facelift, or Tuliplift, is a non-surgical facelift procedure developed by Forever Young's Dr. David Rahimi to be more effective and less invasive than conventional facelifts.
+The Tulip Mini Facelift, or Tuliplift, is a surgical facelift procedure developed by Forever Young's Dr. David Rahimi to be possibly more effective and less invasive than conventional facelifts.

 This revolutionary outpatient procedure can be combined with other procedures such as chemical peels, laser eyelid surgery, and other laser treatments and is performed under local anesthesia, making it safer by eliminating the risks of general anesthesia.

-Dr. Rahimi developed this procedure more than six years ago, and since then has been constantly refining it to make it safer and more effective.
+Dr. Rahimi developed this procedure more than eighteen years ago, and since then has been constantly refining it to make it safer and more effective.

 A facelift is usually a major operation, designed to remove excess skin and fat in the neck, jaw and lower facial area.
 Unlike other popular procedures such as the Thread lift and Featherlift, the Tuliplift actually excises sagging skin, removes fatty deposits from the neck and jowls, and, unlike other popular mini facelift techniques, tightens the underlying tissue and muscle.

 An initial complimentary consultation will determine the approach to the procedure; bring a photograph of yourself that is 10 to 15 years old.